build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-##### 4.2.3 Configuring the access credentials for AWS ECR
+##### 4.2.3 Configuring the access credentials for Amazon ECR

-There are two methods available for AWS ECR credentials in Flux.
+There are two methods available for Amazon ECR credentials in Flux.

-- Automatic authentication mechanism (image-reflector-controller retrieves credentials by itself, only applicable to: AWS ECR, GCP GCR, Azure ACR)
+- Automatic authentication mechanism (image-reflector-controller retrieves credentials by itself, only applicable to: Amazon ECR, GCP GCR, Azure ACR)

 - Regularly refreshing credentials (stored in the cluster through Secret) with CronJob